 The AM uses 2048 bit encryption in areas where payment is required (e.g. purchasing online tickets and goods from the AM Online Shop).

 Your details and order information will only be used to fulfil your order and to advise on the status of your order.

 Credit card data is among the most sensitive data collected by websites.
 When you purchase tickets from us, your credit card information is sent, securely, directly from your browser to our secure payment partners.
 Credit card numbers do not get routed to our servers and are not recorded in our database.

-The password for your account is stored in our database in an encrypted form.
+Where we require you to have an account with us, the password for your account is stored in our database in an encrypted form.
 If you lose or forget the password we cannot recover it for you, but you can reset your password.
 Even though the password is safely stored you should follow password best practices, and: